 - Mix in the flour and salt just until combined.
 Be careful not to overmix.

-- Press the dough into a large, even circle about 1/2 inch (1 cm) thick on the prepared round pan.
+- Press the dough into a large, even circle about 1/2 inch (1.25 centimeters) thick on the prepared round sheet.
 Using your thumb and forefinger, pinch around the outside of circle to create a scalloped edge.

 - In a small bowl, beat together the egg yolk and water.
 Brush the pastry with the egg wash, then use a fork to create diagonal lines across the top.
 If desired, sprinkle with the sliced almonds.